gleicher/gleicher.github.io/content/pages/Advice/undergrad-research/index.md

 The biggest difference is the goal.
 The goal of research is to create new knowledge.
 The goal of a project might be to create new knowledge (in which case it is a research project), but there might be some other goal.
 A goal might be to learn something, or to get experience, or to make something useful, or...

-Note that the coursework at the university is *directed study* it is not necessarily "reserarch."
+Note that the coursework at the university is *directed study* it is not necessarily "research."

 If you are an undergrad, you probably want to do a project - you want the experience to learn from, and to show that you have had project experience.
 If you create new knowledge (or help a team create new knowledge) that's a bonus.
 A more realistic goal might be to prepare yourself to work on longer term research someday.